 Samsung released a redesigned remote for the QLED TVs in 2021, with a similar design to 2020's Samsung The Terrace.
 It still has the same quick-access buttons as the previous model, but with brushed plastic at the bottom.
 The remote doesn't use disposable batteries as there's a solar panel on the back and you can charge it that way, or with a USB-C cable.
 The voice control with Samsung's Bixby does most common demands, like opening apps, changing inputs, and changing settings, but it can't search for specific content in apps.

 There are buttons underneath the Samsung branding in the center to change volume, channels, source, turn the TV On/Off, and you can also navigate the menu a bit.

-We tested the 55 inch Samsung QN90A variant, and for the most part, we expect our review to be valid for the 50 inch, 65 inch, 75 inch, and 85 inch variants available in North America.
+We tested the 55 inch Samsung QN90A, and for the most part, we expect our review to be valid for the 43 inch, 50 inch, 65 inch, 75 inch, 85 inch, and 98 inch variants available in North America.
 The Samsung QN9 Series is sold at Costco, but only in a 65 inch size.
 The European QN90A is a slightly different TV, and we expect it to perform worse; the closest equivalent to the model we've tested is the QN94A.
 Note that with Samsung TVs, the six letters after the short model code (AAFXZA in this case) can vary between regions, and even between different retailers.